 Additionally, Binance.com continues to provide the best rates in terms of the trading fee (as low as 0.075% with BNB).
 You can still continue to use Binance.com as long as the ban does not include a permanent restriction on Singapore users to use all of Binance’s products & services.

 In case you need a referral with 10% commission bonus incentives from your trading fees or you might be thinking of exploring other Binance’s products, you can use this link to create your Binance Account to get the benefits.

 If you’re thinking about using an alternative Cryptocurrency Exchange that are regulated in Singapore, Gemni and Coinhako are options you can consider.
 You’ll also be allowed to purchase in SGD.

-However, the down side would be the limitations of altcoins that are available on the platform itself and they do have a higher trading fees than Binance.
-A pro-tip for you would be to purchase what you need from those crypto exchange and transfer over to your Binance account to trade.
+However, the downside would be the limitations of altcoins that are available on the platform itself and they do have higher trading fees than Binance.
+A pro tip for you would be to purchase what you need from those crypto exchanges and transfer it over to your Binance account to trade.

 *Disclaimer: We only recommend products we would use ourselves and all opinions expressed here are our own at the point of writing.
 This post may contain affiliate links, we may earn a small commission when you sign up to trade but at no additional cost to you.
 KaiElijah does not guarantee the reliability of the Site content and shall not be held liable for any errors, omissions, or inaccuracies.
 The opinions and views expressed in any article on this site are solely for informational purposes only, and it does not constitute an endorsement of the services discussed or investment, financial, or trading advice.
 Read the full affiliate disclaimer here.